 How it all started

-Hi, I'm Diane the owner and creator of China Petals.
+Hi, I'm Diane the owner and creative behind China Petals.
 I've been making mosaic from china for a number of years and love the idea of turning something old and unwanted into something beautiful and treasured again.

-I prefer to work with fine bone china as it enables me to nip the pieces smaller and create a more delicate style of mosaic which I love.
+I like to work with fine china as it enables me to nip the pieces small to create a delicate style of mosaic which I love.
 I nip and shape each piece by hand letting the china speak to me and tell me what it should be in it's next life.
 Many hours of work go into creating china mosaic or to give it it's proper name piqueassiette.
 Through designing, nipping, shaping, smoothing off any sharp edges, grouting, polishing and finishing, each stage is helping to create a mosaic which is beautiful and unique.

 I am lucky enough to have a dedicated studio where I have lots of china waiting to be recycled as well as other more traditional mosaic materials.
 As my ethos is to save china from going to landfill I generally like to use damaged pieces or that which have been discarded or are unwanted.
 I do not hold an unlimited supply of one particular pattern or colours and I have to think creatively to make the most of what I have.
 This means that my work is unique, individual and are definitely 'Mosaics to Treasure'.